Customer Loyalty Programs Pros and Cons

 2. Breaking even

-As there are so many loyalty programs out there that your loyalty program might be lost in the crowd.
+As there are so many rewards programs out there that your customer loyalty program might get lost in the crowd.
 To create a competitive advantage, you need a really well-designed one.
 You do not need a “unique” loyalty program, you need one designed for your audience.
-Using the right rewards, rewarding custom events and personalizing the experience should make your program stand out.
+Using the right rewards, rewarding custom events, and personalizing the experience should make your program stand out.